David Miller (sociologist): Employment tribunal

 In 2023, Miller commenced employment tribunal proceedings, claiming "unfair dismissal, breach of contract and discrimination or victimisation on grounds of religion or belief."

 On 5 February 2024, an employment tribunal found that Miller was unfairly dismissed and subjected to discrimination because his "anti-Zionist beliefs qualified as a philosophical belief and as a protected characteristic pursuant to section 10 Equality Act 2010".
 A statement from his solicitors said that Miller "successfully claimed discrimination based on his philosophical belief that Zionism is inherently racist, imperialist, and colonial, a protected characteristic under the Equality Act 2010, alongside a finding of unfair dismissal.
 This judgement establishes for the first time ever that anti-Zionist beliefs are protected in the workplace."

 The judgement said that there was a thirty percent chance that he would have been sacked for additional social media comments he made two months later, if he had still been employed.
 Miller said he would seek "maximum compensation".
 The tribunal said any award would be reduced by half "because the claimant’s dismissal was caused or contributed to by his own actions".
 The full judgment was published in October 2024.
 Compensation will be decided at a later hearing.

+In August 2026, the Employment Appeal Tribunal (EAT) dismissed the University of Bristol’s appeal, upholding the earlier employment tribunal finding that Dr David Miller’s anti-Zionist beliefs constituted a protected philosophical belief under section 10 of the Equality Act 2010.
+The EAT considered claims arising from Miller’s dismissal from the University of Bristol and confirmed that the tribunal had been entitled to treat his stated beliefs as protected under equality law.

 Counter-terrorism detention

-In February 2025 Miller attended the funeral of Hassan Nasrallah in Lebanon, to report on the event.
+In February 2025 Miller attended the funeral of Hassan Nasrallah in Lebanon.
 After his return from Beirut Miller was detained by British counter-terrorism police under Schedule 7 of the Terrorism Act 2000 at Heathrow Airport.
 Several groups called for his arrest including Conservative Shadow Lord Chancellor Robert Jenrick.
-After the detention, whereby police made no arrests Miller argued "It was a sign of the way policing operates under immense pressure from Zionist groups".
+After the detention, while police had made no arrests, Miller said "It was a sign of the way policing operates under immense pressure from Zionist groups".